 Second, model auditing offers superior scalability and reusability.
 Once a generative model has been audited and certified as ``anonymous'' to a certain standard, an arbitrary amount of synthetic data can be generated from it without the need for additional audits: the privacy guarantee is a property of the generator itself.
 In contrast, a data audit is a property of a specific data artifact.
 If a new batch of synthetic data is generated, it must be re-audited from scratch, and one must account for the cumulative empirical privacy loss of multiple releases.

 The field of privacy auditing and memorization attacks is rapidly evolving.
-Model auditing results may be impacted by additional training such as alignment or SFT, even on non-private data~\citep{nasr2025scalable,borkar2025privacy}.
-The privacy audit attack should be chosen to be at least as strong as any conceivable real-world attack, given the full training recipe and the way the model is intended to be used.
+Model auditing results may be impacted by additional training such as alignment or SFT, even on non-private data~\cite{nasr2025scalable,borkar2025privacy}.
+Attacks should be chosen to be as strong as possible given the full training recipe and the way the model is intended to be used.
 According to current best practices, synthetic data should be generated directly from a model that has passed a privacy audit, without further processing of the model.

-\subsubsection{A taxonomy of Privacy Attacks for Empirical Auditing}
+\subsubsection{A Taxonomy of Privacy Attacks for Empirical Auditing}

 The landscape of privacy attacks is diverse and rapidly evolving.
 Here we will discuss some of the more influential model and data attacks.